Primerica Canada Reviews

 *Quotes above are for Primerica Canada’s custom advantage 20 year term, monthly, Standard Health Class, non-smoker.
 Your rates may differ depending on your unique circumstances.
 March 2019.

-One of my biggest findings is their rates are the same for men AND women!
-Primerica Canada is truly gender neutral when it comes to underwriting.
-Hurrah…
+If you look closely, you’ll see that their rates are the same for men AND women!
+Primerica Canada is truly gender neutral when it comes to underwriting… Kudos to Primerica, they support women’s equality!

 …or maybe NOT.

-Most life insurance companies cut women some slack when it comes to rates because they statistically live longer than men.
+Most life insurance companies cut women some slack when it comes to rates because statistically, they live longer than men.
+In fact, across the board, women should expect to pay 30% less for their life insurnace than men.

 Since women have a longer lifespan, they will more likely outlive their policies’ terms.
 In many cases, men are the primary income earners for the household, which means that they typically purchase bigger policies than women do.
 Often, a man needs to purchase a policy to provide for his family in case he dies and the family loses its main source of income.